jlamsens/opensysadmins/docs/tutorials/windows11-linuxmint21-dual-boot-uefi/configure-bios-vs-uefi.md

 # Configure BIOS/UEFI

 ## Turn on the computer
 Turn on or restart your computer and watch for a message during the POST about a particular key, usually ++delete++ or a function key like ++f10++ (e.g. HP Z2 PC) that you'll need to press to access the BIOS/UEFI setup utility.
 It's possible, you won't see such message at all, but a vendor splash screen instead.
-Consult your hardware manual.

 <img src="../1280-720.png" width="320" height="180"/>

 ## Enter the BIOS Setup Utility
 After pressing the correct keyboard command, you'll enter the BIOS Setup Utility.
-Specifics vary from computer to computer.

 <img src="../1280-720.png" width="320" height="180"/>